 These research studies help to inform doctors and scientists about new and emerging therapies to treat pancreatic cancer, allowing our physicians to learn what types of cancers respond best to new treatments.
 Combining expertise in molecular medicine, translational research, and a patient-centered philosophy, we are realizing the dream of individualized curative therapies to provide personalized medical treatment.

 Learn more about the current clinical trials for pancreatic cancer treatment.

 Palliative Care and Pain Management

-While our medical oncologists are trained to help relieve pain during pancreatic treatment and provide other quality of life support, complex or challenging situations are often best handled by our palliative care team.
-The team provides physical, psychological and spiritual comfort, using medications, physical therapy, relaxation and other approaches.
-Members can help with:
+While our medical oncologists are trained to help relieve pain during pancreatic treatment and provide other quality of life support, complex or challenging situations are often best handled by our palliative care or pain management team.
+Ninety to 95 percent of pancreatic cancer pain is controllable with the right help.
+The team provides physical, psychological, and spiritual comfort through medications, physical therapy, relaxation. and other approaches.
+We can help with: